Andres9888/FullStackEngineerChallenge/my-app/README.md

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+[API routes] can be accessed on [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql).
+This endpoint can be viewed in `pages/api/graphql.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+[API auth routes] This endpoint can be viewed in `pages/api/auth/[...nextauth].ts`.